Skip to content

 Key Takeaway: Sequences evaluate lazily - operations build a computation plan executed when results are consumed.

-Why It Matters: Lazy evaluation enables processing infinite sequences and large datasets without loading everything into memory.
-Streaming log processors use sequences to analyze gigabyte files consuming only kilobytes of RAM, as only the current line is evaluated at any time.
+Why It Matters: Lazy evaluation enables processing infinite sequences and large datasets without loading all data into memory simultaneously.
+Streaming log processors use Seq to analyze gigabyte files consuming only kilobytes of RAM, as only the current pipeline stage is evaluated at any time.
+Real-time data processing pipelines benefit from lazy evaluation to handle unbounded streams of sensor data, financial ticks, or event logs without memory constraints.

 Example 22: Mutable Values (Rare Cases)